tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers.rst

 --------------------

-If your payment acquirer supports this feature, customers can choose to save their card details as a **payment token** in Odoo.
+If your payment acquirer supports this feature, customers can choose to save their card details as a **payment token** in CoquiAPPs.
 When they do, they will not have to enter their card details again when making a subsequent payment.
 This is particularly useful for the eCommerce conversion rate and for subscriptions that use recurring payments.